 At Charborough Road Primary School we uphold and teach pupils about British Values, which are defined as:

 These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
-We also teach British Values through planning and delivering a broad and balanced curriculum.
+We also teach British Values through planning and delivering our broad and balanced Curious Curriculum.

 The school takes opportunities to promote British Values through daily assemblies and whole school systems and structures such as electing and running a successful School Council.
 We also promote British values through ensuring that our curriculum planning and delivery includes real opportunities for exploring these values.

 At Charborough Road Primary School, these values are reinforced regularly and in the following ways: